Planning and Building: Building Inspection (3842P)

 Number of Building Permits Finalized

-In FY 2016-17, the number of building permits showed a modest increase of 2.2 percent, with a total of 2,508 permits finalized compared to 2,453 in FY 2015-16.
-While this is still a consistent positive trend, the increase is lower than the 21 percent realized in FY 2015-16.
-The Department will continue to closely monitor this trend to be able to respond effectively to shifts in workload if necessary.
+In FY 2017-18, the number of building permits remained steady, with a total of 2,504 permits finalized compared to 2,508 last year.
+The Department will continue to monitor this trend in order to respond effectively to shifts in workload, if necessary.

 Percent of Major-Type Building Permits Issued within 365 Days

 The average amount of time to issue new construction and major renovation building permits (any permit exceeding 50 percent of the value of an existing building as determined by the Building Official) remains stable.
 This time frame represents the necessary time for all departments, agencies, and the applicant to submit and respond to code and regulation comments prior to finalizing a permit.
 The Department met its target of 90 percent of major-type projects receiving building permits within the 365-day time frame.

 The Insurance Services Office (ISO) is an independent statistical, rating, and advisory organization that services the property and casualty insurance industry.
 ISO collections information on a community's building code adoption and enforcement services, analyzes the data, and then assigns a Building Code Effectiveness Classification from 1 to 10.
 Class 1 represents exemplary commitment to building code enforcement.
 The Department received a score rating of Class 2, which is well above average relative to other jurisdictions regionally and statewide.
 The Department has maintained the 2.0 rating since FY 2012-13.

 - Continue to improve online permitting opportunities to reduce customer wait times

 - Complete the implementation of Electronic Document Review, saving paper and reducing storage space for building plans

 - Increase inter-departmental collaboration and expeditious permitting process on sustainability, capital, and county infrastructure projects